 Lines on a map or comparisons of current range with the historical regional distribution of a species, should not be used to determine whether or not a species is entitled to legal protections.
 In other words, just because there are fewer bears in one particular region than another, is not a sound scientific rationale to list the species as “endangered”.
 Factors such as the current range, population trends, and the health of the overall population should be the deciding factors on whether or not a species is “endangered” rather than comparisons to historic range.

 So why does the USFWS and State wildlife agencies spend tens of millions of dollars and collude with radical environmental groups to expand the ranges of these two high impact predators into areas near human settlements?
 Why list gray wolves as “endangered” in states such as Florida and Ohio, Tennessee, Vermont, and Nevada?
 Why promote grizzly bear expansion through an inter-connecting corridor system throughout the western United States?
 Simple.
-The range expansion and legal protection of high impact predators is a punishment for the sins of humanity.
+Range expansion and legal protection of high impact predators is a punishment for the sins of humanity.
 We are told that people have moved in and pushed these innocent wild animals to the brink of extinction.
 They were here first.
 We need to give them back their homes.
 It’s only fair that wolves and bears are returned to the land that was unjustly taken from them by hordes of evil people building homes, communities, and cultivating the land.

 The mindset that wild untamed nature is the measure of all things is applied by incorporating a philosophy known as REWILDING, a philosophy that has worked its way into our legal framework.
 We are no longer concerned with saving species at risk of extinction.
 REWILDING is about reducing the global human footprint and letting nature rule.
 REWILDING is not about restoring balance.
 REWILDING is about making man’s needs subservient to the needs of wild beasts.
 If you’re okay with that, then simply do nothing.
 Go back to sleep.
 Those claw marks on your door are just a reminder of your place in the order of things.